AaltoSciComp/scicomp-docs/triton/accounts.rst

 change, shell change etc use Aalto services.
 You can always do these on the server kosh.aalto.fi (at least).

-If you are in doubts, in case of any account related issue your primary point of contact is your local support team member.
+If you are in doubts, in case of any account related issue your primary point of contact is your local support team member via the support email address.
 Do not post such issues on the tracker.

 Account disabling/deleting
 ~~~~~~~~~~~~~~~~~~~~~~~~~~